nikches/react-native-models/README.md

     }

     componentWillMount() {
-        Model.use(Model); // Required for instancing of models objects.
+        Model.require(Model); // Required for instancing of models objects.

         Model.restore().then((model) => {
             if (model !== null) {